MaAamie/EarnAppHA/README.md

 ## If you want

-if you like what i do, maybe a coffee/tea ? 🥺👉👈
+if you like what i do, maybe a coffee ? 🥺👉👈

 <a href="https://bit.ly/33I0xRy" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>